pulakk/blog/remote-camera/index.md

 Note: This also means that you will need to get a router with DDNS support.

-But with ISPs moving towards [CGNAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT), it will be hard to find an ISP which will give you a public IP address, let alone a static one.
+But with ISPs moving towards [CGNAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT), it is highly unlikely you will get a public IP address, let alone a static one.
 That is especially the case in LTE USB Dongle Modems.
 You'll be assigned a shared [space private IP](https://en.wikipedia.org/wiki/IPv4_shared_address_space)